 If you’ve had no luck getting your dog to eat food with oil mixed in, these chews from PetHonesty may be worth a shot.
 They’re more like a treat than a supplement, which may cause your pup to give them a chance.

 This makes them much less messy than regular oil.
 Your hands will still smell a bit, but at least you don’t have to worry about an oil spill in your kitchen.

 In addition to salmon, they also contain kelp, krill, vitamin E, and DHA.
-This gives your dog an amazing array of omega fatty acids; however, each treat also has sweet potato and rice syrup, which could cause digestive issues in some pups.
+This gives your dog an amazing array of omega fatty acids; however, each treat also has sweet potato and rice syrup, which add more carbohydrates and could cause digestive issues in some pups.

 However, their form makes it much harder for you to disguise the taste if your dog doesn’t care for it.
 If he turns up his nose at the first treat, you’ll have a completely worthless bottle on your hands.
 Also, they make doggy breath much worse, as bits tend to get stuck in his teeth, giving him fish halitosis for hours.

 While these PetHonesty chews are a nice change from all the other oils on the market, they’re not quite ready for prime time, which is why they slot in the bottom half of this list.

 One of the primary benefits of Iceland Pure Unscented is right in the name — it doesn’t have an overpowering odor.
 Now, the manufacturers weren’t able to completely eliminate the fish smell, but it is far less pronounced than in other options.

 This helps it preserve the natural fish flavor, which could be a plus or a minus, depending on how your pup feels about seafood.